 The Grayling area is a sanctuary for those who seek the great outdoors; a paradise for all who long to refresh their spirit.
 Visit the Grayling area and enter “River Time Zone”, where time has no meaning.
-Silent sports enthusiasts love the opportunities the area offers for canoeing and kayaking, fishing, hiking, biking and birdwatching.
-Families enjoy the activities offered at Hartwick Pines State Park, the Grayling Fish Hatchery and numerous area playgrounds.
-Historical buffs visit Wellington Farm, USA and the Crawford County and Lovells Historical Museums.
+Silent sports enthusiasts love the opportunities the area offers for canoeing and kayaking, fishing, hiking, biking and bird-watching.
+Families enjoy the activities offered at Hartwick Pines State Park, Hanson Hills Recreation Area, and numerous area playgrounds.
+Historical buffs visit Wellington Farm USA and the Crawford County and Lovells Historical Museums.
 Cold weather enthusiasts crave the snowmobiling, cross country and downhill skiing, snowboarding, tubing and snowshoeing that have made Crawford County so popular.
-With the abundant public and forest land also come many state parks, state and private campgrounds.
-Grayling’s Uptown District offers unique shopping opportunities and numerous original restaurants and bars are located throughout the county.
+With the abundant public and forest land also come many state parks, and state and private campgrounds.
+Grayling’s Downtown District offers unique shopping opportunities and numerous original restaurants and bars are located throughout the county.

 Camp Grayling – Camp Grayling is the largest National Guard training facility in the U.S., due to its many ranges and ample maneuver areas.
 It was founded in 1913 on an initial grant of land from Grayling lumber baron Rasmus Hanson to the State of Michigan for military training, and now spans 147,000 acres in Crawford, Kalkaska and Otsego counties.
 Much of that acreage is accessible to the public for hunting, fishing, snowmobiling and other recreational uses when military training is not taking place.
 Camp Grayling History.